tirimatangi/Lazy/README.md

 //...
 {
     std::vector<int> vec(1000);
-    // Fill in the vector with some values for (int i = 0; i < vec.size(); ++i) vec[i] = i;
+    // Fill the vector with some values for (int i = 0; i < vec.size(); ++i)
+        vec[i] = i;